-The structural profiles are close, with The Williams Companies carrying a narrow edge on stability.
+The structural profiles are close, with The Williams Companies carrying a narrow edge on growth.
 Koninklijke Vopak still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Peer scores are normalised within each company's primary universe (VPK.AS: STOXX 600, WMB: S&P 500).

 Both operate in: Oil & Gas Midstream